cmcguinness/Stereo-Photograph-Tools/README.md

-## Usage
+## Batch Usage

-After installing the requirements, the `main.py` runs from the command line without options.
+After installing the requirements, the `start_batch.py` runs from the command line without options.

 You can edit the section that reads: